avinoamr/ai-neural/README.md

-# ai-neural
+# ai
-Simple neural network visualization
+Playground for experimenting with ai